 The International is Valve’s annual Dota 2 world championship tournament where the best Dota 2 teams battle it out for the title and one of the biggest prize pools in all of esports.

-This year’s TI10 boasts a whopping US$40,018,195 prize pool, where the winner will take home US$18,208,300.
-TI is the tournament every professional Dota 2 player hopes to win someday in their career.
+This is one of the main reasons why TI is the tournament every professional Dota 2 player hopes to win someday in their career.

 Every team that has won The International

 |TI2||Invictus Gaming||US$1 million|